MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Ensure that the workflow completes successfully before proceeding.

-    A checkmark in a green circle to the left of the workflow name indicates that the workflow ran successfully.
+    A checkmark inside a green circle indicates that the workflow ran successfully (should appear on the left of the workflow name).

-    If you see an X in a red circle to the left of the workflow name, it means that the workflow failed.
+    If an X inside a red circle appears to the left of the workflow name, it means that the workflow failed.
 If the workflow fails to run successfully, ensure that you selected your account when you imported the repository and that your account has read and write permissions.
 You can use GitHub's **Chat with Copilot** feature to help diagnose the issue.

 ### Review the issues in GitHub